aniketshaw29/scalable-services-project-BITS/docs/RUNNING_LOCALLY.md

 # Running Locally

 Run all Campus EventHub services on your machine without Docker.
-All services fall back to `localhost` defaults automatically — no environment variables required.
+All Java services fall back to `localhost` defaults automatically — no environment variables required.
+The React frontend dev server proxies `/api` calls to the gateway via Vite's built-in proxy.

 ---